 Paul describes believers as sealed with the Holy Spirit.
 A seal fulfills a past promise and pledges a future inheritance.
 A King’s seal had a three-fold purpose: 1) to guarantee authenticity, 2) to name the rightful owner, and 3) to protect from being tampered with or harmed.
 Teacher: Krisan Marotta on October 21, 2020.

+This series has been building to this podcast.
+In this podcast we put it altogether.
 As a new believer, I thought the Holy Spirit was like the “force” in Star Wars: something I had to access to find success.
 Paul has a different view in this passage.
 The Holy Spirit is the active love of God intervening to make us people who will persevere in faith.
 Teacher: Krisan Marotta on October 28, 2020.

 As Paul deals with the issue of the “weaker” brother, he makes an important point about unity and the power of the Holy Spirit at work in all believers.
 Unity is not something that can be imposed from the outside or the top down.
 Unity is a work of the Holy Spirit bringing individuals together through their shared faith.
 Teacher: Krisan Marotta on November 4, 2020.

 While this topic is controversial, I think Scripture teaches that the baptism of the Holy Spirit has both an individual application (as applied to the apostles) and a universal application (as applied to all believers).
 Passages: Luke 3:15-18; John 14:25-26; John 15:26-27; John 16:12-15; Acts 1:1-8; John 20:19-23; Acts 2:1-18; John 7:37-39; John 4:11-13; Acts 10:44-48; Acts 11:15-18; Heb 2:1-4.
 Teacher: Krisan Marotta on November 11, 2020.